ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Baluch](/prayer/notes/baluch.html) people.
+This week we pray for the [Algerian Arabs](/prayer/notes/algerian-arabs.html) people.

-If you missed it, we last prayed for [Tunisia](/prayer/notes/tunisia.html)
+If you missed it, we last prayed for the [Baluch](/prayer/notes/baluch.html) people.

 ## Prayer App